Mental Health And The Changing Seasons

 For those living in cold climates, snowshoeing, sledding, ice skating, watching the snow fall from the sky, and leisurely strolls to admire the winter trees may help you incorporate a connection with nature and Earth into your year-round routine.

 Regardless of the season, maintaining social connections can profoundly impact mental health.
-During the warmer months, this maintenance might look like picnics in the park or beach days with friends.
+Relationships with children, partners, friends, and other loved ones may change depending on the time of year.
+During the warmer months, fostering social bonds might look like picnics in the park or beach days with friends or family members.
 In colder seasons, you might try more indoor-focused activities like movie nights, shared meals, or virtual gatherings with loved ones and their families.
 Staying in contact and nurturing these connections can provide a buffer against loneliness and isolation.

 Key strategies to maintain social connections include regular communication with friends and family, joining interest-based groups or clubs, attending religious services, volunteering, or adopting a pet (with the necessary resources to care for them.)
+Consider scheduling a visit to an old friend who lives in a different region of the country; or you might simply bring some food over to your neighbor’s.
 These connections can create a sense of belonging and may help you perceive yourself as understood and appreciated.
 Social connections can also provide an invaluable support network during difficult times.

 Does the influence of nature differ in different hemispheres?